MihanIT/iptv-repo/README.md

-# iptv pluin based on xtream-codes
+# iptv plugin based on xtream-codes